What's 85 As A Fraction

 • Listing Factors: This method involves listing all the factors of both numbers and identifying the largest common factor.
 While straightforward for smaller numbers, it becomes cumbersome for larger numbers.

 • Prime Factorization: This method involves expressing both numbers as a product of their prime factors (numbers divisible only by 1 and themselves).
 Then, the GCD is the product of the common prime factors raised to the lowest power.
-For example, to find the GCD of 12 and 18:
+To give you an idea, to find the GCD of 12 and 18:

 12 = 2² x 3 18 = 2 x 3²

 The common prime factors are 2 and 3.
-The lowest power of 2 is 2¹ and the lowest power of 3 is 3¹.
-Therefore, the GCD is 2 x 3 = 6.
+Consider this: the lowest power of 2 is 2¹ and the lowest power of 3 is 3¹.
+That's why, the GCD is 2 x 3 = 6.

 For our example of 85 and 1, the Euclidean algorithm is trivial: 85 divided by 1 is 85 with a remainder of 0.
 The last non-zero remainder is 1, which confirms that the GCD is 1.